This post is also available in: Español

 As with the normal decrease, you can also crochet more than 2 stitches together with the invisible decrease.
 You only have to push through as many front loops as the number of stitches you want to crochet together.

-No matter if you crochet the normal decrease or the invisible decrease, the coarser and more obvious the decrease becomes.
+No matter if you crochet the normal decrease or the invisible decrease, the more stitches you crochet together at once, the coarser and more obvious this decrease will be.
 The invisible decrease, just like the normal decrease, creates 1 stitch less for each crocheted decrease.

 If you crochet in one round 2 stitches together, you end up with 1 stitch less than in the previous round.
 If you crochet 3 stitches together, thus 3 stitches become 1 stitch, i.e. you have 2 stitches less than in the previous round.